Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 A group of people sitting on a cliffs edge watching wildlife in the distance

-Things to note: Although our camp is well developed, it is on a remote island without access to key infrastructure.
+Things to note: Although our camp is well developed, it is on a remote island without access to typical infrastructure.
 There is limited WiFi and very limited cell service.
 We get electricity through solar panels and our water comes from a mountain spring – we do our best to manage them, but both can be limited by nature.
 While building our camp, we tried to be as low-impact on the environment as possible, so be aware that the paths may be uneven underfoot.

 WHAT IS THE WELLNESS COMPONENT?